Ravishrks/dockerise-vscode-django/doc/project-sturecture.md

 * Use the power of tailwind css to support compomnent style design

 * Used Gulp as task runner to automate common tasks and have pre setup for Django development

+Use docker to practice industry standerd development cycle and production ready application fropm begenning.

 ## Some methologies